Judit Polgár: Child prodigy

-In late 1986, 10-year-old Judit defeated 52-year-old Romanian IM Dolfi Drimer in the Adsteam Lidums International Tournament in Adelaide, Australia.
+In January 1987, 10-year-old Judit defeated Romanian International Master Dolfi Drimer in the Adsteam Lidums International Tournament in Adelaide, Australia.
 Edmar Mednis said he played his best game of the tournament in beating Judit: "I was careful in that game...
 Grandmasters don't like to lose to 10-year-old girls, because then we make the front page of all the papers."

-In April 1988, Polgár made her first International Master norm in the International B section of the New York Open.
-In August 1988, she won the under-12 "Boys" section of the World Youth Chess and Peace Festival in Timișoara, Romania.
+In April 1988, Polgár became the youngest girl to make an International Master norm when she made her first International Master norm in the International B section of the New York Open, at 11 years and nine months; this age record stood until Bodhana Sivanandan surpassed it in July 2026.
+In August 1988, Polgár won the under-12 "Boys" section of the World Youth Chess and Peace Festival in Timișoara, Romania.
 In October 1988, she finished first in a 10-player round-robin tournament in London, scoring 7–2, for a half point lead over Israeli GM Yair Kraidman.
-With these three results, she completed the requirements for the International Master title; at the time, she was the youngest player ever to have achieved this distinction.
+With her April, August, and October results, she completed the requirements for the International Master title; at the time, she was the youngest player ever to have achieved this distinction.
 Both Bobby Fischer and Garry Kasparov were 14 when they were awarded the title; Polgár was 12.
 It was during this time that former world champion Mikhail Tal said Polgár had the potential to win the World Championship.